hazelcast/hazelcast-jet-reference-manual/docs/040_Understanding_Jet_Architecture_and_API/00_DAG.md

 data between processors on the same member.
 They are data-type agnostic, so any data type can be used to transfer the data between vertices.

-Ringbuffers, being bounded queues, introduce natural back pressure into the system; if a consumer’s ringbuffer is full, the producer will have to back off until it can enqueue the next item.
+Ringbuffers, being bounded queues, introduce natural backpressure into the system; if a consumer’s ringbuffer is full, the producer will have to back off until it can enqueue the next item.
 When data is sent to another member over the network, there is no natural backpressure, so